What is a Slip and Fall Accident?

-If the water was dirty, it is sufficient that you say you slipped on dirty water but if you can get a photo showing the water was dirty, that’s even better.
+If the water was dirty, it is sufficient that you say you slipped on dirty water, but if you can get a photo showing the water was dirty, that’s even better.
 When you’re asked what happened by a doctor at the hospital, make sure you say you slipped on dirty water.

-Slip and Fall on Snow and Ice
+Slip and Fall on Snow or Ice

 A storm in progress is considered to be an absolute defense (See this New York State Bar Association article, “Storm in Progress: The Best Defense You Never Heard Of”).
-However, an exception, not mentioned in the NYSBA article is when you slip on ice during a snow storm but the ice was either caused by a previous storm or by an external cause such as a leaking gutter or pipe.
+However, an exception, not mentioned in the NYSBA article is when you slip on ice during a snow storm, but the ice was either caused by a previous storm or by an external cause such as a leaking gutter or pipe.

 How Long After a Snowstorm Does Snow Have to be Cleared in New York?